rdawg-pidinst/use-cases/CNR.md

 # Introduction

 The Spatial Data Infrastructures (SDI) development team at the Institute for Electromagnetic Sensing of the Environment of the Italian National Research Council (IREA - CNR) has been active in the implementation of Sensor Web Enablement (SWE) practices since 2012.
-The main output of this research thread, the Geoinformation Enabling ToolkIT starterkit[^1] (GET-IT) is currently deployed in the context of a broad range of initiatives.
+The main output of this research thread, the Geoinformation Enabling ToolkIT starterkit [1] (GET-IT) is currently deployed in the context of a broad range of initiatives.
 Persistent identification of sensor instances that are registered in the SOS server included in this software suite is among the desiderata that are envisaged for future releases.

 Since SWE is the reference framework of our research, we focus on features that can be exposed via PID metadata and are missing in the representation of sensor instances that are ingested by SOS servers, namely SensorML descriptions, and in the SWE ecosystem at large.
 Example of such features include … In fact, beside the primary usage of PIDs as unique, persistent references to resources, PID metadata can enable further features of both the Registration Agency and the specific Registrant.